Remote (EP)

-Remote is the third extended play (EP) by American band Wallows.
-It was released on October 23, 2020 through Atlantic Records.
+Remote is the second extended play (EP) by American band Wallows.
+It was released on October 23, 2020, through Atlantic Records.
 A deluxe version was released on February 19, 2021.

 Background

+Written and recorded during the COVID-19 lockdowns, the band collaborated virtually through the entirety of the album's creation process:

+Promotion

 On September 9, 2020, Wallows released the EP's first single "Nobody Gets Me (Like You)".
 On October 2, 2020, the EP's second single "Virtual Aerobics" was released.
 A music video was released alongside each single the same day.
 On October 28, 2020, an animated music video for "Wish Me Luck" was released.
 On February 15, 2021, "Quarterback" was released as the third single and first off the deluxe edition of Remote.

 Track listing

 Track listing adapted from the Apple Music.
 All songs produced by Wallows, John DeBold, and Sachi DeSarafino, except where noted.